theory/pgenv/README.md

 ### pgenv build

-Downloads and builds the specified version of PostgreSQL and its contrib modules, as far back as 8.0.
+Downloads and builds the specified version of PostgreSQL and its contrib modules, as far back as versin `8.0`.
 It is possible to instrument the build process to patch the source tree, see the section on patching later on.
 If the version is already built, it will not be rebuilt; use